x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/set-up-public-folders.md

 8. You can add multiple users by clicking **Add**![Add Icon](../../media/ITPro_EAC_AddIcon.gif) and assigning the appropriate permissions using the steps above.
 You can also customize the permission level by selecting or clearing the check boxes.
 When you edit a predefined permission level such as **Owner**, the permission level will change to **Custom**.

-For information about how to use the Shell to assign permissions to a public folder, see [Add-PublicFolderClientPermission](https://technet.microsoft.com/library/d68ad7a9-daa0-4e6d-b819-5cca891c8fd9.aspx).
+For information about how to use Exchange Online PowerShell to assign permissions to a public folder, see [Add-PublicFolderClientPermission](https://technet.microsoft.com/library/d68ad7a9-daa0-4e6d-b819-5cca891c8fd9.aspx).

-### Step 4 (Optional): Mail-enable the public folder
+## Step 4 (Optional): Mail-enable the public folder
 <a name="Perms"> </a>

 If you want users to send mail to the public folder, you can mail-enable it.
 This step is optional.
 If you don't mail-enable the public folder, users can post messages to the public folder by dragging items into it from within Outlook.